Tasigna Coupon & Prices

 - Children greater than or equal to 1 year of age with chronic phase Philadelphia chromosome-positive chronic myeloid leukemia (Ph+ CML) who have not responded to or are unable to tolerate other therapy such as tyrosine-kinase inhibitor (TKI) treatment.

 Tasigna should be taken every 12 hours on an empty stomach.
 You should not eat food for at least 2 hours before or 1 hour after taking Tasigna.
 The capsule must be swallowed whole with a glass of water.
-You will need regular blood tests whilst taking this medicine as Tasigna can lower your ability to fight infections.
+You will need regular blood tests while taking this medicine as Tasigna can lower your ability to fight infections.
 You will also need checks on your heart as nilotinib can cause serious heart problems.

 Tasigna active ingredients